 Welcome to Vanderbilt’s Ph.D.
 Program in Sociology

-We contribute to and benefit from interdisciplinary research centers and programs such as African American and Diaspora Studies; the Center for Medicine, Health, and Society; the Center for Research on Health Disparities; the Curb Center for Art, Enterprise, and Public Policy; the Center for Latin American Studies; the Robert Penn Warren Center for the Humanities; and Women’s and Gender Studies.
+We contribute to and benefit from interdisciplinary research centers and programs such as African American and Diaspora Studies; the Vanderbilt Institute for Energy and the Environment; the Center for Medicine, Health, and Society; the Center for Research on Health Disparities; the Curb Center for Art, Enterprise, and Public Policy; the Center for Latin American Studies; the Robert Penn Warren Center for the Humanities; and Women’s and Gender Studies.

 The mission of the Ph.D. program in the Vanderbilt University Department of Sociology is to prepare students for careers in sociological research and teaching.
 To achieve its goal, the program provides its graduate students with training in the fundamentals of sociology through coursework designed to give students breadth of knowledge in sociological theory, research methods, and a variety of substantive areas.
 Coursework also allows students to develop an ability to convey theoretical and empirical ideas effectively through both written and oral expression.
 In addition, students gain substantial experience in conducting collaborative, theoretically-informed and empirically-grounded research with top scholars in the field.
 A teaching workshop and teaching assistantships in support of faculty members ensure that students acquire hands-on experience in teaching.
 Through successful completion of a master’s thesis and two special-area exams, writing research articles individually and in collaboration with faculty, and the design and completion of a doctoral dissertation, students gain the requisite skills, knowledge, and abilities needed for careers in sociological research and teaching.